rejetto/hfs/README.md

 Some actions you can take for improved security:
 - use https, better if using a proper certificate, even free with [Letsencrypt](https://letsencrypt.org/).
-- have a domain (ddns is ok too), start vhosting plugin, configure your domain, enable "Block requests that are not using any of the domains above"
+- have a domain (ddns is ok too), configure it in "Internet" page, and enable "Accept requests only using domain"
 - install rejetto/antidos plugin
-- start antibrute plugin (but it's started by default)
+- ensure "antibrute" plugin is running
 - disable "unprotected admin on localhost"

 ## Hidden features